NYS Science, Technology, Engineering and Mathematics (STEM) Incentive Program

 Note: Any award payment received may have tax implications.
 Any questions regarding this should be directed to a tax professional, the Internal Revenue Service, or the NYS Department of Taxation and Finance.

-A recipient is entitled to an annual award for not more than four academic years of full-time undergraduate study while matriculated in an approved program leading to a degree in science, technology, engineering or mathematics or five years if the program of study requires five years.
+A recipient is entitled to annual award payments for not more than four academic years of full-time undergraduate study while matriculated in an approved program leading to a degree in Science, Technology, Engineering or Mathematics or five years if the program of study requires five years.

 How to Apply

-The application deadline for the 2015 STEM Incentive Program has passed.
+The deadline for the 2016 NYS Science, Technology, Engineering and Mathematics (STEM) Incentive Program has passed.

 A recipient is not required to submit another NYS Science, Technology, Engineering and Mathematics Incentive Program Web Application once awarded this scholarship, but must complete the Free Application for Federal Student Aid (FAFSA) and the Payment of State Grants, Scholarships and Awards Application each year to receive payment.